Following a brief introduction about a death-row inmate’s

 injured; her young son Timothy (Bret Loehr), who witnesses his

-mothers accident while his strangely affected stepfather
+mother’s accident while his strangely affected stepfather

 is changing a tire; the driver of the car that hits her, a chauffeur